-- 1.2.8 If the examination process finds that the NDP meets the necessary tests, with modifications made if necessary, then NNDC will arrange a public referendum.
-People who reside in the Ryburgh Neighbourhood Area and are registered to vote on the electoral register will be entitled to vote at the referendum. - 1.2.9 At the referendum a specific question will be asked of the local community:
+- 1.2.12 People who reside in the Ryburgh Neighbourhood Area and are registered to vote on the electoral register will be entitled to vote at the referendum. - 1.2.13 At the referendum a specific question will be asked of the local community:

-Do you want North Norfolk District Council to use the Neighbourhood Plan for Ryburgh Neighbourhood Area to help it decide planning applications in the neighbourhood area?
+Do you want North Norfolk District Council to use the Neighbourhood Plan for Ryburgh Neighbourhood Area to help it decide planning applications in the Neighbourhood Area?

-1.2.10 If more than 50% of those voting vote yes, then the Ryburgh Neighbourhood Plan will become part of the overall development plan along with the NNDC Local Plan and National Planning Policy and shall be a material consideration in the determination of future planning applications.
+1.2.14 If more than 50% of those voting vote yes, then the Ryburgh Neighbourhood Plan will become part of the overall development plan along with the NNDC Local Plan and National Planning Policy, and shall be a material consideration in the determination of future planning applications.